Soon, the ability to express more than just a ‘like’ will come to all LinkedIn users.

 LinkedIn has announced that this new feature will be coming to your desktop and mobile apps and will be rolled out globally over the coming months.
 Rather than just being able to ‘like’ a post, you’ll have the option to add reactions as follows:

-LinkedIn Reactions is a set of lightweight expressions that offer members a way to more easily participate in conversations and communicate with their network.
+LinkedIn Reactions is a set of lightweight expressions that make it easier for members to engage in conversations and communicate with their network by expressing themselves.

 Guidance for reactions by Linkedin Team:

-Celebrate – Expresses that you’re celebrating an announcement, congratulating a personal or professional milestone, or praising an accomplishment.
+Celebrate – Expresses that you are celebrating an announcement, congratulating a personal or professional milestone, or complimenting an amazing accomplishment.
 For example:

 - Welcoming a new team member.